-The Company has certain on-going arrangements with Roche for the purchase by the Company of certain products and the licensing by the Company from Roche of certain diagnostic technologies, with an aggregate value of approximately \$62.3 million in 2001.
-In addition, the Company made royalty payments to Roche in the amount of approximately \$4.4 million in 2001.
-The Company provides certain diagnostic testing and support services to Roche in connection with Roche's clinical pharmaceutical trials, with an aggregate value of approximately \$2.6 million in 2001.
+The Company purchases certain items, primarily laboratory testing supplies from various affiliates of Roche.
+Total purchases from these affiliates, which are recorded in cost of sales, were \$55.2 million in 2002.
+In addition, the Company made royalty payments to Roche for diagnostic technology in the amount of approximately \$4.7 million in 2002.
+The Company provides certain diagnostic testing and support services to Roche in connection with Roche's clinical pharmaceutical trials, with an aggregate value of approximately \$1.4 million in 2002.
+The amount owed to Roche and its affiliates at December 31, 2002 was \$3.3 million.
+The amount owed from Roche and its affiliates at December 31, 2002 was \$600,000.
 Each of these arrangements was entered into in the ordinary course of business, on an arm's-length basis, and on terms which the Company believes are no less favorable to it than those obtainable from unaffiliated third parties.